 Many pathogens can be propagated easily in growth medium.
 However, for viruses and intracellular bacteria, host cells are essential for propagation.
 Some of these organisms grow poorly or not at all in currently available host cells.
-This has different putative causes like slow growing cells, the absence of specific pathogen receptors or the presence of host defence mechanisms in the cells.
+This has different putative causes like slow-growing cells, the absence of specific pathogen receptors or the presence of host defence mechanisms in the cells.
 We offer a research line aimed to improve available cell lines to facilitate efficient growth of pathogens.

 Testing cell lines

 Other yield improving modifications can be investigated in collaboration with our customers.
-We offer to test cell lines for presence or absence of most extraneous agents.
+We offer to test cell lines for the presence or absence of most extraneous agents.

 Intracellular viruses and bacteria